sygmaprotocol/sygma-widget/packages/widget/README.md

 ### Code integration

-To add the Wdiget to your existing codebase just import the dependency and add the custom tag into your render method.
+To add the Wdiget to your existing codebase import the dependency and add the custom tag into your render method.

 ```ts
 import { LitElement, html } from 'lit'